Inside the Crown: Secrets of the Royals - everything you need to know

 What is Inside the Crown: Secrets of the Royals about?

 The major documentary tells the inside story of the royal family and the Queen’s record-breaking reign.
-The first episode focuses on the conflict between love and duty that faces the royals – and which has occasionally threatened to bring down the House of Windsor.
-Edward VIII fatefully chose love when he abdicated to marry divorcee Wallis Simpson.
-Charles chose duty when he married Diana.
-The Queen, however, has managed to find a balance, maintaining a long marriage while becoming the longest-serving monarch.
+While the first episode focuses on the conflict between love and duty that faces the royals, the second examines the rollercoaster relationship they have with the press.

+It covers plenty of ground, including the Queen’s Commonwealth tour in the ’50s and the breakdown of Charles and Diana’s marriage.

 Is there a Radio Times review for Inside the Crown: Secrets of the Royals?

-Yes, Radio Times critic David Brown wrote this about the first episode:
+Yes, Radio Times critic David Brown wrote this about the second episode:

-“This new four-parter is piggybacking on the success of The Crown, even going to the extent of re-exploring the drama’s main theme: the battle between head and heart.
-So we get a potted history of the occasions when the Windsors have prioritised passion over royal commitments (Edward VIII and Wallis Simpson), as well as times when the opposite was true and love ended up being sacrificed on the altar of duty (Prince Charles, Camilla Parker Bowles and Diana Spencer).

-Along the way, there are some gossipy revelations thanks to titbits from the National Archives, though many of the anecdotes are well-worn.
-For instance, do we really need another reminder that Diana’s gown was rumpled and creased on the day of her wedding?”
+“This episode in particular has topicality because it deals with the Windsors’ fraught relationship with the media.
+It’s a story of how their grip on the press began to slip and why deference on the part of reporters gave way to defiance when it came to the pursuit of a story.

+The royals, too, have changed their attitude down the decades: “Never complain, never explain,” was the Queen’s mantra at the start of her reign, something you wouldn’t hear coming from the lips of Harry and Meghan.
+But back in the 1950s, the palace didn’t foresee fame becoming such a double-edged sword, or that control of their own narrative would prove to be so problematic.”

 When is Inside the Crown: Secrets of the Royals on ITV?

-Inside the Crown: Secrets of the Royals begins on ITV at 9pm on Thursday 23rd January 2020.
+Inside the Crown: Secrets of the Royals continues on ITV at 9pm on Thursday 30th January 2020.